joshuaiz/hexy/README.md

 ![](http://studio.bio/images/hexy.jpg)

-Hexy v1.0 has been rewritten from the ground up with an emphasis on performance and features to find colors for your next web, app, or design project.
+Hexy v1.0 has been rewritten from the ground up with an emphasis on performance and helpful features to quickly find and share cool colors.

 With the color-names list, Hexy gives you a more manageable subset of all hex colors for you to search, browse, add favorites, export to PDF or SCSS, find similar colors, see shades/tints, color harmonies, examine color properties, and much more.
 Finding great colors for your project has never been this easy or fun.